jonpitch/jonpitch.github.io/_posts/2018-09-04-ember-pwa-include-web-fonts.md

 A walk through the real effort to transition an enterprise level Ember application to a progressive web application.

-Part three: Bundle web fonts
+Part three: Bundle web fonts and preload
 <!--more-->

 ## Ugh, web fonts